01 of 12

 - Pour size into a tray, cover and allow to cure for 12 to 24 hours.
 Air bubbles will disappear.

 If you stir methocel into alkaline water, it will begin to clump together.
 If that happens you must make a slight change to the standard directions.
-Add 1 to 2 teaspoons of white vinegar to each gallon of water before you add the methocel, then proceed as instructed.Continue to 5 of 11 below.
+Add one to two teaspoons of white vinegar to each gallon of water before you add the methocel, then proceed as instructed.Continue to 6 of 12 below.

-- Mix 3 tablespoons of alum per quart of hot water.
+- Mix three tablespoons of alum per quart of hot water.
 Make enough solution to cover your fabrics.

 - Stir thoroughly to dissolve the crystals.
 Allow the solution to cool.